dprince/smokestack/README.md

 * Rails 3.1
 * Resque: a redis backed job queue
 * Job runner templates: The default VPC job runner uses openstack_vpc to spin up groups of servers in the cloud for smoke testing.
-A job runner for unit tests is included as well. (add more job runners for: PXE, Crowbar, etc.)
+A job runner for unit tests is included as well.
 * Configuration management to install and configure everything (Puppet)
-* Packages to install software (currently supports Fedora/Ubuntu)
+* Packages to install software (currently supports Fedora)

 For more information and examples see the wiki: http://wiki.openstack.org/smokestack